Strategic-Futures-Lab/Topic_Mapping_Pipeline/doc/TopicDistributionModule.md

 - `subOutput` is the path to the topics JSON file generated from distributing the sub topics, it is only required if `subTopics` has been specified;
 - `distributions` list the specifications for each distribution to perform.

+Note that sub-topics won't be distributed if the meta-parameter `modelType` is set to `simple`.

 The Topic Distribution module allows for multiple distributions to be calculated simultaneously.
 Each distribution is specified using an object in the `distributions` field shown above.
 A distribution specification has the following